kashenfelter/python-dse-graph/docs/search_predicates.rst

 Search
 ======

 DSE Graph can use search indexes that take advantage of DSE Search functionality for efficient traversal queries.
-Here are the list of additional search predicates:
+Here is the list of additional search predicates:

 Text tokenization: